hi-im-leon/tabgreggate/README.md

 <h2>The What</h2>
 A tab collator that allows for quick and easy deletion.
 <h2>The Why</h2>
 The modern web browser is the ultimate hoarder's paradise.
 Every time any remotely interesting content is proferred, you have the ability to click on it and say, "maybe later".
-When that later comes, however, (sometimes uninvitedly) you're daunted by the task of finding what you need at that exact moment.<br>
+When that later comes, however, (sometimes uninvitedly) you're daunted by the task of finding what you need at that exact moment.<br><br>
 <center><b><i>Shoot, where is that flight confirmation again?</i> Or, <i> where was that email I was working on?</i></b></center>
 <br><br>
 What can you do besides meticulously cull through your tabs, and maybe get some context clues from the icons of where that thing you're looking for <i>might</i> be?
 Luckily, life doesn't have to be this way.
 This extension is here to extirpate trash Facebook, LinkedIn, Google Search, and social media tabs all at once.
 I hope that this project extends beyond just helping people open/close tabs.